mdavis29/Data_Science_101_R/week1.md

 Due Next Week's class, grading is pass if completed, else fail.
 * Download and the software listed in the README (ie course Sylabus)
-* Create a model to using the built in Iris data set in the data folder to predict iris types.
+* Create a decision tree model to using the built in Iris data set in the data folder to predict iris types.
 * upload to oaks a screen shot of the classifier output with the confusion matrix with a hand written text description of how the model works.
-(Ensure
+(Ensure the model is small enought to actually describe)